 Rethinking the e-waste problem using printed electronics

 The global tech boom has led to a steep rise in e-waste that has become a major threat to our health and planet.
 Our industry partners are taking a significant first step in reducing their environmental impact by replacing conventional electronics with printed electronics.
-Moreover, TNO at Holst Centre keeps on innovating to find clever solutions to make electronics truly sustainable.
+Moreover, at Holst Centre we keep innovating to find clever solutions to make electronics truly sustainable.

 Across the world we produce no less than 54 million tonnes of e-waste – every year.
 Less than 20 per cent is recycled; the rest is dumped, traded, or recycled under inferior conditions.
 That’s why e-waste contributes greatly to all major environmental challenges; from global warming, to air and water pollution, and from plastic waste, to the scarcity of precious materials, and the global energy crisis.
 Fortunately, governments acknowledge the gravity of this problem and introduce stricter legalisation to force companies to take responsibility.
 With its European Green Deal and Circular Economy Action Plan, the European Commission wants to accelerate the transition to a circular economy.

 At Holst Centre, we develop technologies to create sustainable electronics with minimal environmental impact.
 While many of the current efforts to reduce e-waste are merely partial solutions, we need to drastically rethink our electronics to make them fully sustainable.
 By replacing conventional electronics with printed electronics, clients are taking a huge first step in terms of sustainability.